This article originally appeared on VICE Greece

 VICE: What made you decide to break out of prison?

 Rizai: I had nothing to do with the murders that I was accused of.
 I'm not saying I've never done anything wrong, but I had nothing to do with that particular crime.
 The only reason I was charged and sentenced to life was because the head of the homicide department wanted to settle an old score against me.
 It wasn't until after the Court of Appeals rejected my case that I decided to plan an escape.

-On the day of the escape, there was a huge rally nearby, so there were tons of helicopters flying around anyway.
+On the day of the escape, there was a huge rally nearby, so there were loads of helicopters flying around anyway.
 Soon after taking off, they told the pilot the real plan and disconnected his radio equipment.
-When they arrived, they realized they couldn't land because the pilot would have to switch off the engines, so they hovered a few feet above the ground.
+When they arrived, they realised they couldn't land because the pilot would have to switch off the engines, so they hovered a few metres above the ground.